stivalettanico/ecs-wordpress-ns/README.md

 ![image](https://user-images.githubusercontent.com/102290995/219600285-dfd87ad3-a5f5-4776-9aac-fca051757e10.png)

-The main different between the my Terraform project and the one provided by AWS is that the user can choose how many subnets that can be created.
-The application is a classic 3 tiers application:
+The main different between my Terraform project and the one provided by AWS is that it's possible to choose how many subnets that can be created.
+This can be possible by using a set of variables.
+The application is a classic 3 tiers application where:
-1. Frontend: This is the public facing subnets, here we have the public facing ALB
+1. The Frontend layer contains the public subnets, and it is where the internet facing ALB is deployed.
-2. Backend: This layer hosts the ECS servers and it is a private subnet
+2. The Appliction layer is where the ECS cluster and an EFS driver are located.
-3. Database: This is the database layer that is also private.
+3. The Database layer is the RDS instance is deployed.

-For this specific demo for semplicity I kept things simple; both the ECS cluster and the DB share the same private subnets.
+For this specific demo for semplicity I kept things simple since both the ECS cluster and the DB share the same private subnets.
 In a production environment, ECS and DB should be deployed in a dedicated and separate subnets and NACL in place, this is required in order to adhere to the principals of zero trust and AWS well architected framework.
+In terms of the HA, we have a single RDS instance.
+In a production environment is strongly advised to deploy the DB in multiple AZs and ideally, one or more read only copy, so that the load can be evenly distributed.